Mohsents/android-permission-manager/README.md

 }
 ```

-### !Currently the artifact not available on any repo.
+### Currently the artifact not available on any repo.
 It's be available soon in the future.

 ## Contact to developer